u-boot/u-boot/doc/arch/sandbox.rst

 all the generic code, not specific to any one architecture.
 The idea is to create unit tests which we can run to test this upper level code.

+Sandbox allows development of many types of new features in a traditional way, rather than needing to test each iteration on real hardware.
+Many U-Boot features were developed on sandbox, including the core driver model, most uclasses, verified boot, bloblist, logging and dozens of others.
+Sandbox has enabled many large-scale code refactors as well.

 CONFIG_SANDBOX is defined when building a native board.

 The board name is 'sandbox' but the vendor name is unset, so there is a